 Eye discomfort and dry eyes can happen to anyone who spends an extended amount of time using a computer or focusing on a task.
-But by using a pair of blue light filter glasses, especially these blue light blocking glasses, you may be able to ease and even prevent the symptoms of dry eyes.
+But by using a pair of blue light filter glasses, you may be able to ease and even prevent the symptoms of dry eyes.

 Did you know that when you work on a computer screen or are hyperfocused on a task for a long period of time, the frequency with which you blink drastically drops, leading to dry eyes?
 And did you know that the dangerous blue light emitted from LED bulbs, computer monitors and smartphone screens can cause uncomfortable eye fatigue?

 These health problems are growing more and more prevalent and impacting the well-being of a young, once-healthy population.
 It’s a startling bit of information that could make you think twice about your extended screen time.

 There are two core types of eye strain.
 One is traditional eye strain and develops from intense overuse.
 The other is digital eye strain and is caused directly from prolonged computer or digital device use.
 Let’s go through the core symptoms and causes of these two types of eye and vision-related problems and explore the various ways you can get relief.

 Traditional Eye Strain